jmschmidt/CSSGridLayout-Trillo/README.md

-# CSS Grid Layout Exercise - Trillo Single Page
+# Flexbox Layout Exercise - Trillo Single Page

-This repo contains files for single page project as an exercise in CSS Grid Layout.
+This repo contains files for single page project as an exercise in using Flexbox.
 This was based on the Advanced CSS and Sass Udemy course by Jonas Schmedtmann.

 ### Prerequisites
 1. Node v6.6 or above